mburhanpurkar/xy3d/README.md

-Run ``sh test.sh'' for visual unit tests.
-The cpp files are also for unit testing purposes.
-The modified model does not behave as expected.
-All the interesting code is contained in the header files!!
+The modified model doesn't include enough terms to demonstrate fractionalized phase.
+The full model is simulated in ising_gauge_field.py